bstefanescu/qutejs/web/doc/docs/attributes/q-toggle.md

 ## Using q:toggle on components

 When using `q:toggle` attribute on components it will modify the attributes on the component root element.
-This works for both **functional** and **ViewModel** components.
+This works for both **template** and **ViewModel** components.

 ```jsq
 import Qute from '@qutejs/runtime';